ulahello/sw/README.md

 `sw` is a simple terminal stopwatch which runs as a shell.

-you interact with it by typing commands and responding to prompts.

 ## usage

-after running `sw`, type `h` (for "help") to list the commands. this is all you really need to know.
+you interact with `sw` by entering a command and responding to any following prompts.

-the core commands are `<enter>` to display the elapsed time, `s` to start or stop timing, and `r` to reset the stopwatch state.
+the main commands to be aware of are `<enter>` to display the elapsed time, `s` to start or stop timing, and `r` to reset the stopwatch state.

+you can list the commands and their description with the help command, `h`.

 `sw` also allows you to modify the elapsed time. you can change it with `c`, or offset it by a positive or negative duration with `o`.